 La Trobe Health and Wellbeing Hub Project

-Public process is likely commence at the start of June 2018 and continue throughout the remainder of the year.
+Public process commenced on the 21st June 2018 and will continue throughout the remainder of the year.

 - Future health services delivered to a growing Northern region, including much needed services to an aging population